 Humans have the greatest ability to pity themselves.
 No animal can do this.
 Animals live in each moment without any philosophic forethought or reflection on the past.
 A man can starve and feel sorry that he hungers.
 A bird can starve and yet continues to exist without pitying its circumstance.
 The human soul aspires to be something less human, less weakly, and more godly.
 Yet, being weakly can paradoxically set us free (if but for a moment).
 Humility is the gateway for transformation into something that is noble, and worthy.

 The symbol of the bird varies in each culture, yet the bird is generally thought to symbolize freedom.
 In Maori culture birds are the symbol of strength and valor.
-Many cultures believe that they symbolise eternal life; the link between heaven and earth.
-The ancient Egyptians believed that the bird symbol represents the power of the soul leaving a person’s body.
+Many cultures believe that they symbolize eternal life; the link between heaven and earth.
+The ancient Egyptians believed that the bird symbol represented the power of the soul leaving a person’s body.

 What do we think about or feel when an animal dies?
 What do we think about or feel when a man dies?
 How should we approach their death?
 How should we approach our own death?
 What lesson can we learn about our own finiteness?

 An animal cannot ask these questions and yet, a bird dies “nobly” without ever having felt “sorry for itself”.